xander-codes/demo-security/readme.md

    "username": "asd",
    "password": "123"
    }
-to create an user in db
+to create a user in db

  - POST http://localhost:8080/login with